Facts about Registration and Voting

 FAQs About Registration and Voting in all 50 States

-- Who can vote in the Pennsylvania Primary Election?
+- Who can vote in the 2020 General Election?

 - Do I have to register with a political party?

 Not necessarily.
-To vote in the Pennsylvania Primary Election, you must be registered with a party in order to vote in that party’s Primary Election.
 To vote in the General Election, you do not need to be registered with a party and may vote for candidates from whichever party you choose.

 - What if my election authority says I am not registered?